open-access-policies/health-tech/Security/Policies/sec-pol-003.md

 **[Company Name]** shall proactively identify information security risks through multiple sources and methods.

-- Comprehensive risk assessments shall be conducted annually and whenever significant changes occur to systems, processes, or the business environment.
+- Comprehensive risk assessments shall be conducted at least annually and whenever significant changes occur to systems, processes, or the business environment.

 - Threat intelligence sources shall be monitored to identify emerging risks and attack vectors relevant to the healthcare industry.

-- Vulnerability assessments and penetration testing shall be conducted regularly to identify technical vulnerabilities.
+- Vulnerability scanning shall be conducted at least quarterly for external-facing systems and annually for internal systems.
+External penetration testing shall be conducted at least annually.

 - Business process reviews shall be conducted to identify operational and procedural risks.